henriquesimoes/humpback/solutions/README.md

 cp /data/$USER1/hwic/competition-data/train.csv $HUMP/data/
 ```

-The `.gitignore` file is set to ignore them, in
+The `.gitignore` file is set to ignore everything under any `data`
-order to avoid potential issues when switching branches.
+directory, in order to avoid potential issues when switching branches.

 From now on, we will assume the files are placed as described here.